 3. Use the right accounting method

-Construction for accounting is more specialized than most industries and requires unique reporting methods that need to be in compliance with distinct IRS regulations.
-There are three distinct methods for construction accounting: Cash, percentage of completion, and completion of contract.
+Accounting for construction companies is more specialized than most industries and requires unique reporting methods that need to be in compliance with distinct IRS regulations.
+There are three distinct accounting methods for construction accounting: Cash, percentage of completion, and completion of contract.
 Each has its own advantages and scenarios in which it is best used.

 4. Know your state’s compliance laws

-It’s absolutely essential that contractors have an intimate understanding of their local and state laws and requirements.
-Wherever you are bidding and working you need to know the laws around contractual agreements, building codes, insurance, licenses, union payroll agreements, safety regulations, and lien rights.
+It’s absolutely essential that construction companies have an intimate understanding of their local and state laws and requirements.
+Wherever you are bidding and working you need to know the laws around construction contracts and their requirements, building codes, insurance, licenses, union payroll agreements, prevailing wage requirements, safety regulations, and lien rights.
 Do your due diligence as a business owner and take the time to understand these requirements verbatim.

 5. Utilize software

 As a contractor, you more than anyone, know the importance of having the right specialist for the right job.
 You wouldn’t have a carpenter rewire your house and you wouldn’t have a painter fix your plumbing.
 Never shy away from seeking help from those who are masters at their craft.
-Although you should strive to know much as you can about these principles, seek out help from accountants, advisors, and financial experts and know that you are putting yourself in good hands.
+Although you should strive to know much as you can about these principles, seek out help from construction accountants, advisors, and experts in bookkeeping and financial management and know that you are putting yourself in good hands.